Zambians vote in tight presidential election, internet restricted | Politics

 Zambians vote in tight presidential election, internet restricted

-Zambians kept voting after polls closed on Thursday at jammed polling stations, pointing to a high turnout in a showdown between President Edgar Lungu and main opposition rival Hakainde Hichilema that looks too tight to call.
+Zambians kept voting at jammed polling stations after polls closed on Thursday, pointing to a high turnout in a showdown between President Edgar Lungu and main opposition rival Hakainde Hichilema that looks too tight to call.

 "Real-time network data confirm that social media and messaging platforms including Twitter, Facebook, Instagram and Messenger are now restricted in #Zambia on election day in addition to the earlier WhatsApp restriction," NetBlocks said in a tweet.
 Zambia Information and Communication Technology acting director-general Mulenga Chisanga did not answer calls for comment.

-The restriction of internet access could fuel tension and suspicion about the outcome of the vote, which had so far been deemed largely peaceful by African and European observers.
-An Electoral Commission of Zambia (ECZ) spokeswoman was quoted on state radio saying a provincial chairman of Lungu's ruling party had been killed after sporadic violence broke out.
+The restriction of internet access could fuel tension and suspicion about the outcome of the vote.
+Lungu said in a statement late Thursday he had directed the army to send reinforcements to three provinces where violence had broken out and a provincial chairman of his ruling party had been killed.

-ECZ says it expects to declare a winner within 72 hours after polls close.
+He blamed the violence on the opposition and said that it had meant the vote in those provinces was not free or fair.
+An Electoral Commission of Zambia (ECZ) spokeswoman said on state radio appropriate action would be taken against those involved in the killing.

 First time voter Elijah Musona waited six hours to vote.

-With polls seen as unreliable, analysts say this election is too close to call.
+"I hope that whoever wins will promote peace, promote unity and whoever loses can clearly accept defeat," Musona, an 18-year-old school leaver said after voting in the affluent suburb of Kabulonga in Lusaka.

+The winner of the election faces the task of steering Zambia's flagging economy, which became the continent's first country during the coronavirus pandemic to default on its sovereign debt in November.
 J.P.
-Morgan said in a note that the election process could drag on for weeks, potentially stalling much needed economic reform execution and negotiations with the International Monetary Fund (IMF).
+Morgan said in a note that the election process could drag on for weeks, potentially stalling much-needed economic reform execution and negotiations with the International Monetary Fund (IMF).

 Some 54% of registered voters are 34 or younger, statistics from the electoral agency show.
 Political analysts said this could help Hichilema, who is facing Lungu for the third time and has placed the economy front and centre of his campaign.